Skip to main content

 tableTitle table-title string The title of the table

-tableType table-type "borderless" 'borderless' If uswds is true, the type of table
+tableType table-type "borderless" 'borderless' The type of table

 Content considerations